 IACH is an international Association, and therefore standard ethical practices from around the world were considered in the production of this document.

-IACH members are expected to know and to follow the IACH Code of Ethics.
+IACH members are expected to know and follow the IACH Code of Ethics.
 The IACH Ethics Committee is responsible for addressing ethics violations and providing guidance and clarification to members.

 Ethics Committee – Role and Responsibilities